 One protein is an enzyme called tissue transglutaminase, or TTG, that is found in many cells of our body.
 TTG is released from the damaged intestine during active celiac disease, and antibodies to TTG are found to be elevated in the blood of most patients with untreated celiac disease.

 So, the bottom line is we all have some tTG enzymes, but those levels increase with intestinal damage caused by celiac.
-In response to the damage, the body releases antibodies, and it’s those antibodies that raise the suspicion of celiac.
-IgA antibodies are the gold standard in detecting celiac disease since they’re produced in the small intestine, and it’s ultimately the small intestine where a subsequent biopsy will confirm celiac disease.
-In fact, tTG IgA antibodies are unique to celiac disease.
-(R)
+In response to the damage, the body releases antibodies, and it’s those elevated antibodies that raise the suspicion of celiac.
+IgA antibodies are the gold standard in detecting celiac disease since they’re produced in the small intestine, and it’s ultimately the small intestine where a subsequent biopsy will confirm celiac disease.1 It should be noted here that some physicians believe elevated tTG IgA is all that is needed to confirm celiac and the biopsy is no longer needed because the IgA marker is so predictive.1 In fact, tTG IgA antibodies are unique to celiac disease.2

 tTG IgA antibodies